-Third, through import prices, the past decline in international commodity prices including crude oil prices will exert downward pressure on consumer prices for the time being, but the effects of such pressure are expected to wane.
-The impact of foreign exchange rates on consumer prices through import prices is likely to restrain upward pressure on prices, due in part to the appreciation of the yen since the turn of the year.
+Third, regarding import prices, the effects of the past decline in international commodity prices including crude oil prices -- which had been exerting downward pressure on consumer prices -- are likely to largely dissipate through the end of fiscal 2016.
+Thereafter, a pick-up in international commodity prices is expected to push up consumer prices.
+As for the impact of foreign exchange rates on consumer prices through import prices, amid a gradual waning of downward pressure stemming from the past yen appreciation, the recent yen depreciation is likely to increase upward pressure on prices after the turn of fiscal 2017.